Martin Frk: Professional

 On 1 July 2019, Frk signed as a free agent to a one-year, two-way contract with the Los Angeles Kings.

 Frk participated in the 2020 AHL All-Star Classic, where he won the hardest shot contest with a 109.2 mph slapshot, breaking Zdeno Chára's record for the fastest shot ever recorded.

 As a free agent after three seasons within the Kings organization, Frk was signed to a one-year, two-way contract with the St. Louis Blues on 15 July 2022.
 In the 2022–23 season, Frk played exclusively with the Blues AHL affiliate, the Springfield Thunderbirds, leading the team in scoring with 30 goals and 64 points through 67 games.

 As a pending free agent from the Blues, having played 10 professional seasons in North America, Frk opted to pursue a European career in signing a two-year contract with Swiss club, SC Bern of the National League NL, on 24 April 2023.
 In the 2023–24 season, Frk opened the campaign with Bern, however after notching 7 points in only 11 games he transferred to fellow Swiss club, SC Rapperswil-Jona Lakers on 9 November 2023.
 Recruited to the Lakers to provide cover from injuries to Brett Connolly and Emil Djuse, Frk posted 9 points through 22 regular season games.

 On 1 July 2024, Frk opted to return to North America and the NHL, securing a one-year, two-way contract with the Calgary Flames.
 At the conclusion of his contract with the Flames, Frk opted to continue within the organization by signing a one-year extension with AHL affiliate, the Calgary Wranglers, on 4 July 2025.

+After two seasons in the AHL with the Wranglers, Frk returned abroad in agreeing to a two-year contract with Chinese outfit, Shanghai Dragons of the KHL, on 6 July 2026.